 To assess how restrictive this assumption is, we consider the SEIR parameters used in \cite{WLX20}.
 Note that they also included separate components for asymptomatic and hospitalized persons, but to simplify the analysis we include both of these components in the $P_I$ component.
 In their work, they considered a city with approximately $P = 10^7$ inhabitants.
-In a specific period, they estimated a travel flux\footnote{Since we require that $u(t)$ does not approach $0$ exponentially, we can assume that the travel flux is some non-zero, but small, value, e.g., $\Lambda = 1$ individual per day.} of $\Lambda \approx 0$ individuals per day, latent time $\Tlat = 5.2$ days, infectious time $\Tinf = 2.3$ days, and transmission rate $\rtra \approx 0.13\text{ days}^{-1}$.
+In a specific period, they estimated a travel flux \footnote{ For negligible travel flux $\Lambda \approx 0$, the solution $u(t)$ will decay to a small value, so the solution is not interesting in the asymptotic limit.
+However, in practice we are interested in the behavior over shorter times for which the population has not significantly decayed. } of $\Lambda \approx 0$ individuals per day, latent time $\Tlat = 5.2$ days, infectious time $\Tinf = 2.3$ days, and transmission rate $\rtra \approx 0.13\text{ days}^{-1}$.
 We let the initial condition be dominated by the susceptible component so that $\|u_{\text{in}}\| \approx P$, and we assume\footnote{This example arguably corresponds to quite rapid vaccination, and is chosen here such that $\Rq$ remains smaller than one, as required to formally guarantee convergence of the Carleman method.
-However, as shown in the upcoming example of the Burgers equation, larger values of $\Rq$ might still allow for convergence in practice, suggesting that our algorithm might handle lower values of the vaccination rate.} that $\rvac > 1/\Tlat \approx 0.19\text{ days}^{-1}$.
-With the stated parameters, a direct calculation gives $\Rq = 0.956$, showing that the assumptions of our algorithm can correspond to some real-world problems that are only moderately nonlinear.
+However, as shown in the upcoming example of the Burgers equation, larger values of $\Rq$ might still allow for convergence in practice, suggesting that our algorithm might handle lower values of the vaccination rate.} that $\rvac > 1/\Tlat \approx 0.19\text{ days}^{-1}$ and negligible travel flux ($\Lambda=0$).
+With the stated parameters, a direct calculation gives $\Rq = 0.956$ and ensures $\Lambda \le \sqrt 2\rtra /P$, showing that the assumptions of our algorithm can correspond to some real-world problems that are only moderately nonlinear.

 While the example discussed above has only a constant number of variables, this example can be generalized to a high-dimensional system of ODEs that models the early spread over a large number of cities with interaction, similar to what is done in \cite{BK15} and \cite{QA18}.